Home

 Skyline Gondola and Luge

-Queenstown luge picture Choose your track, and you are on your way.
+Choose your track, and you are on your way.
 I have to confess that I'm addicted to the luge!
 My son and I have spent many hours racing down the hillside.
 What an amazing, fun way to spend a few hours.
-And all the while looking down at Queenstown, 400 metres below.
+And all the while looking down at Queenstown, 400 meters below.

 What a great Queenstown activity.
 Enjoy!